stopsopa/pma/README.md

 ---

-Sometimes on dev invironment you can have no password to login to db, in this case just setup manually:
+Sometimes on dev environment you can have no password to login to db, in this case just setup manually:

      vim pma/config.inc.php